Kaoskontoret/DAT255-rag-gpts/README.md

 # CustomBERT model for learning, and experemetning about deep learning and NLP
+## Template from setup is forked from frdedynamics, it is originally a basic template repo with devcontainers and workflows++
 ## IMOPORTANT This repository contains a lot of code that have been used to experiment with different problem statements.
 The important notebook however is [Encoder Only Notebook](https://github.com/Kaoskontoret/DAT255-rag-gpts/blob/main/src/transformerspackage/encoder_only_embedder_nn.ipynb).
 This contains all code relevant for the assignment

 ## The notebook have changed drastically over the training of the different models.
 And the models are localy downloaded on our computers.
+## It is developed and inspired by the known BERT architecture.
+We did not invent this, but have experimented with training it and building it using the torch framework

 ## To run the model the following steps are required.
 Download the requirements.txt